Mughal architecture: Tomb of Salim Chisti

 The Tomb of Salim Chishti is famed as one of the finest examples of Mughal architecture in India, built during the years 1580 and 1581.
 The tomb, built in 1571 in the corner of the mosque compound, is a square marble chamber with a verandah.
 The cenotaph has an exquisitely designed lattice screen around it.
 It enshrines the burial place of the Sufi saint, Salim Chisti (1478 – 1572), a descendant of Khwaja Moinuddin Chishti of Ajmer, who lived in a cavern on the ridge at Sikri.
 The mausoleum, constructed by Akbar as a mark of his respect for the Sufi saint, who foretold the birth of his son.

 Jahangir

 Begum Shahi Mosque

 The Begum Shahi Mosque is an early 17th-century mosque situated in the Walled City of Lahore, Pakistan.
-The mosque was built between 1611 and 1614 during the reign of Mughal Emperor Jahangir by his mother, Mariam-Uz-Zamani, and is Lahore's earliest dated Mughal-era mosque.
+The mosque was built between 1611 and 1614 during the reign of Mughal Emperor Jahangir, commissioned by his mother, Mariam-Uz-Zamani, and is Lahore's earliest dated Mughal-era mosque.
 It is known for its exquisite fresco decoration of geometric and floral motifs painted on stucco, along with inscriptions of the names of God.
 The mosque would later influence construction of the larger Wazir Khan Mosque a few decades later.